deepraining/orchids/doc/orchids.md

  *     }
  * @param option Option to initialize a Dialog
  *     {
- *         backgroundColor: '#ffffff',
+ *         backgroundColor: '#ffffff', // background color
- *         animate: !0,
+ *         animate: !0, // whether to use animation
+ *         // animation direction of switching dialog
+ *         // l2r/r2l/t2b/b2t(left-right, top-bottom), default: b2t
- *         animateDirection: 'vertical',
+ *         animateDirection: 'b2t',
+ *         animateFade: !1, // whether to fade page when switch between dialogs
  *         singleton: !1 // whether current dialog is singleton or not, if true,
  *                       //it will be only created once, and will not be destroyed
  *     }